SQLAlchemy 2.0 Documentation

 "mode": cx_Oracle.SYSDBA,

-"events": True
+"events": True,

 )

-Note that the default value for encoding
+Note that the default driver value for encoding

 and nencoding

-was changed to
+was

-version, or later.
+using that version, or later.

 Options consumed by the SQLAlchemy cx_Oracle dialect outside of the driver¶